All About Sports Guards

 Frequently Asked Questions

 Ideally, sports guards should be replaced after each season.
 They can wear down over time, especially if chewed on, and shifting teeth in adolescents can affect the fit.
-Many athletes get a new guard at their routine 6-month checkup.
+Many athletes get a new guard during their routine 6-month checkup.

-Any sport or activity with a risk of falls, contact, or being struck by equipment warrants a sports guard.
+Any sport or activity with a risk of falls, contact, or being struck by equipment requires a sports guard.
 This includes football, hockey, lacrosse, baseball, soccer, water polo, cricket, skateboarding, gymnastics, wrestling, boxing, and more.

 Absolutely, and it’s even more important.
 A sports guard not only protects your teeth but also shields your braces and the inside of your lips and cheeks from injury during impact.